 1787 – British fleet embarks to Australia with prisoners on board

-1917 – Revelation in Fatima and future Pope in one day
+1917 – Revelation in Fatima and Future Pope on one day

 Three children from a village near Portuguese Fatima — Lucy, Francis and Jacinta — He was to receive the first apparition of Our Lady.
 On the same day, the sacre bishop received Eugenio Pacelli, who went into history as Pope Pius XII.
 Coincidence?
 For believers, it's more than that. — a symbolic combination of two great moments in the history of the Catholic Church.
 Exactly a hundred years later, in 2017, Pope Francis canonized in Fatima Francis and Jacinta Marto.